Wedding Fairs eh?

 These are very hit and miss depending on who the company is.

-They will typically hire a venue or sometimes have a deal in place with a wedding venue and then simply fill it with as many wedding suppliers as they possibly can.
+A company will typically hire a venue or sometimes have a deal in place with a wedding venue.

 There is unlikely to be a vetting procedure as such HOWEVER the wedding fair companies that have been running for sometime will always invite those companies that fit in with their target market as a priority.